mrc-ide/noticeboard/README.md

 To add a blog post which will automatically appear on the front page, create a new file in the `/content/post` folder, including title, author and date metadata, as shown in the example "first post" file.

-To add a static page, create a new file in the `/content/page folder`.
-You can link to this from other pages, or add it to the menu defined in `hugo.toml`, either as a top level item, or sub-menu item (by defining its `parent`).
+To add a static page, create a new file in the `/content/page` folder.
+You can link to your page from other pages, or add it to the menu defined in `hugo.toml`, either as a top level item, or sub-menu item (by defining its `parent`).
 Pages can be organised into subfolders as required.